yushixiu/Data_and_Code_MCrstFA.na/README.md

        (5) 'MCrstFA.na.R' for calculating the parameter estimates via the ECME algorithm under the MCrstFA model with missing information;
        (6) 'gener_na.R' for randomly generating missing values;
-       (7) 'rMST.R' for calculating the pdf and cdf of the restricted skew-t distributions (8) 'rMNIG.R' for calculating the pdf of the MNIG distributions;
+       (7) 'rMST.R' for calculating the pdf and cdf of the restricted skew-t distributions (8) 'rMNIG_rMSL.R' for calculating the pdf of the MNIG distributions and the MSL distributions;
        (9) 'MCrSTFA_na_se.R' for computing the score functions of parameter estimates; and (10) 'Sim1tab1.R' for computing the BIC, ICL, ARI, CCR, and MSPE values in Table1.